 A further 114,000 are either going through planning or under construction across the UK so there’s probably one planned or under way near you.

 Where can I find a build to rent apartment?

 Build to rent properties can be hard to spot because they’re mixed in with other types of rental property on portals when you’re finding a rental property.
 But, one usual giveaway is ‘utilities included in rent’.

 Another way to track them down is to look out for the main players in this market who operate the developments.
 There are two types, roughly speaking.

 These are either ‘co-living’ developments, where the apartments can be quite small but there are loads of shared social areas including lounges and dining areas.
 Or, they can be more traditional developments where tenants have larger apartments and fewer shared amenities.

 What makes build to rent developments popular?

-Purpose-built rental developments have several advantages over those in the rest of the private rental market, and it’s all about cost and service.
+Purpose-built rental developments have several advantages over those in the rest of the private rental market.
+It’s all about cost and service:

 - Build to rent apartments tend to be rented out and managed direct by their developer.
 Therefore, because there’s no ‘middle man’, moving in fees are minimal or non-existent.
 This makes budgeting when renting much easier in the long term